Predrag/annea/README.md

 ### CI/CD: GitHub Actions

-Tests are automatically run on every push or pull request to the `develop` branche using GitHub Actions.
+Tests are automatically run on every push or pull request to the `develop` branch using GitHub Actions.
 The resulting HTML report is available as an artifact in the workflow run details on GitHub.

 ## Usage